chrissimpkins/ink/README.md

 # <img src="https://raw.githubusercontent.com/chrissimpkins/ink/images/img/ink-logo-crunch.png">
-### A fast, flexible stream editor and text template renderer
+### A fast, flexible stream editor

 [![Build Status](https://semaphoreci.com/api/v1/sourcefoundry/ink/branches/master/badge.svg)](https://semaphoreci.com/sourcefoundry/ink) [![Build status](https://ci.appveyor.com/api/projects/status/21si0rtxx9q36cad/branch/master?svg=true)](https://ci.appveyor.com/project/chrissimpkins/ink/branch/master) [![Go Report Card](https://goreportcard.com/badge/github.com/chrissimpkins/ink)](https://goreportcard.com/report/github.com/chrissimpkins/ink)

 # What is ink?

-ink is an open source stream editor and text file template renderer.
+ink is an open source stream editor that supports rendering of text replacements in pre-formatted text files (templates).
 The `ink` executable is compiled from Go programming language source for use on [Linux, macOS, and Windows platforms](https://github.com/chrissimpkins/ink/releases/latest).
-It was designed to provide a simple approach to get command line executable text data into pre-formatted text files.
+It was designed to provide a simple approach to get command line executable text data into text templates.

 It features:

 - Unicode support
-- line filter style stream editor support (pipe replacement text from other applications to ink, render your template tokens with the standard input piped text, then pipe the rendered text to the standard output stream for further text processing or file writes)
+- line filter style stream editor support (pipe replacement text from another application to ink, render your template tokens with the piped standard input text, then pipe the rendered text to the standard output stream for further text processing or file writes)
-- local and remotely stored (GET request accessible) templates
+- local and remotely stored (GET request accessible) template support
 - parallel multi-template renders
 - a simple [built-in text template format](#ink-template-specification) using `{{ ink }}` tokens
-- an extremely flexible [user-defined text template format]((#user-defined-template-specification)) that supports *nearly any text replacement token*™ that you'd like to use.
+- a flexible [user-defined text template format]((#user-defined-template-specification)) that supports *nearly any text replacement token*™ that you'd like to use.
 These tokens are defined at rendering time on the command line
 - automated outfile path writes that are built in to the template file path specifications with the addition of a `.in` extension to the intended path
-- simple find/replace text substitutions that are defined on the command line with `--find` and `--replace` options
+- simple find/replace string literal and regular expression match substitutions that are defined on the command line with `--find` and `--replace` options

 ### Example